The Lob Wedge – Making Your “Worst Enemy” Your “Best Friend”

-- Steel shafted – (if possible).
+- Steel shafted.
 Again – the weight helps as described.

 - Slightly rounded leading edge on the club – only slight, but this slight rounding also helps cut through different surfaces.

-To see video about our recommend wedges: CLICK HERE
+To see the video about us recommend wedges: CLICK HERE

 - The ball is placed slightly forward in the stance (forward of center).
 As higher you want the ball – the more forward you put in the stance.

 - The weight (body’s weight distribution) is 50/50.
 You do not put more weight on the lead foot.